samre12/deep-trading-agent/README.md

 ## Implementation
 Tensorflow "1.1.0" version is used for the implementation of the **Deep Sense** network.<br>
-For exact details of the implementation and the network architecture, refer to the Wiki of this repository.
 ### Deep Sense
 Implementation is adapted from [this](https://github.com/yscacaca/DeepSense) Github repository with a few simplifications in the network architecture to incorporate learning over a single time series of the Bitcoin data.